• Skip to primary navigation

 How to make round loaves of pumpkin bread

 Another unusual twist is to bake the pumpkin bread in vegetable or soup cans (a can that holds approximately 2 cups).
-It makes little round loaves of bread that are perfect for gifting to friends and family.
-The round slices are a nice change from traditional slices that you get from a loaf pan (affiliate link).
+It makes little round loaves of bread perfect for gifting to friends and family.
+The round slices are a nice change from the traditional slices you get from a loaf pan.

 Batter in prepared pans